MaverickMayCode/wazuh-home-soc-lab/docs/incident-reports.md

 ## Analysis

-The SIEM did not identify the event which shows the importance of closely monitoring port access.
+The SIEM did not identify the event which shows the importance of closely monitoring port access especially for endpoints that don't generate logs for such attacks.
 - Potential bad actors could use these open ports to attack the network and/or gain unrestricted access if not carefully monitored

 ## Conclusion

-Basic low-level Nmap scans can be used by bad actors to gain insight into the network while remaining undetected by a Wazuh SIEM.
+Basic low-level Nmap scans can be used by bad actors to gain insight into the network while remaining undetected by an endpoint and therefore also undetected to the Wazuh SIEM.
 This shows the importance of taking pro-active steps to ensure port access is limited to the correct channels and closely monitored to ensure maximum security.